Management

 Leveling Requirement:

-If your undergraduate degree that is not in business, you may be required to take leveling courses.
+If your undergraduate degree is not in business, you may be required to take leveling courses.
 Below is the list of Tarleton COB leveling requirements.
 To avoid leveling, it is recommended that you consider taking the following courses (or their equivalents) as part of your undergraduate program:

 • Financial Accounting: (ACCT 3300) or (ACCT 2301 and ACCT 2302)